 Now you’re a Seychelles expert

-So now that you know where the Seychelles are, and how to get here and how many journalists are on their way, not to mention that this is where Prince Will and Kate honeymooned, and that the Seychelles Carnival is going to be the event of the season, don’t you think you should put it on your wish list?
+So now that you know where the Seychelles are and how to get here, not to mention who honeymooned here, don’t you think you should put it on your wish list?
 (Stellar beaches guaranteed.
 Italian journalists optional.)